lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-The SCHC Fragmentation /Reassembly MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.
+The SCHC F/R (Fragmentation /Reassembly) MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.

 The SCHC F/R functionality defined in this document has been designed under the assumption that data unit out-of-